WCHN/CTseg/README.md

 6. Soft tissue (ST)
 7. Background (BG)

 The input should be provided as nifti files (.nii).
 The resulting tissue segmentations are in the same format as the output of the SPM12 segmentation routine (c*, wc*, mwc*).
+The normalised segmentations are in MNI space.

 The code can be used either as: **(1)** an SPM12 extension, by adding it to the toolbox folder of SPM and using the batch interface (SPM -> Tools -> CT Segmentation); or **(2)** by interfacing with the code directly (example below).